-The higher level architecture can be learned along with lower level weights via stochastic gradient descent by approximately solving a bi-level optimization problem.
-The 2nd order DARTS is more accurate yet involves a mixed second derivative estimation of loss functions.
-In spite of the accuracy, it is used less often in practice as it can take much longer search time than the 1st order DARTS.
-A single level approach (SNAS) based on sampling and reinforcement learning has been proposed in \cite{xie2018snas}.
-On CIFAR-10, SNAS is more accurate than the 1st order DARTS yet with 50 \% more search time than the 2nd order DARTS.
+The higher level architecture can be learned along with lower level weights via stochastic gradient descent by approximately solving a bilevel optimization problem.
+DARTS can be further sorted into first-order DARTS and second-order DARTS, in line with whether a mixed second derivative estimation of loss function is used or not.

-The {\it main contribution of this paper is to introduce a novel Relaxed Architecture Search (RARTS) } based on single-level optimization, and only the first order partial derivatives of loss functions.
-RARTS achieves {\it higher accuracies than the 2nd order DARTS with shorter search times consistently on the architecture search }.
-To demonstrate and understand the capability of RARTS, we carried out both analytical and experimental studies below. \begin{itemize}

-\item Compare RARTS with DARTS directly on the analytical model with quadratic loss functions, and CIFAR-10 based architecture search exactly as conducted in \cite{liu2018darts}.
-In case of the analytical model, RARTS iterations approach in a robust fashion the true global minimal point missed by the 1st order DARTS.
-On the CIFAR-10 architecture search task, the model found by RARTS has smaller size and higher test accuracy than that by the 2nd order DARTS with 65\% search time saving.

-\item Transfer model learned on CIFAR-10 to ImageNet and compare with DARTS and some of its recent variants.